 The state of Tennessee prohibits the entry of out-of-state firewood unless it has been certified, heat-treated and is properly labeled.
 This is to prevent the further spread of invasive and destructive forest pests that are known to hide in firewood such as emerald ash borer, spongy moth, and Asian longhorned beetle among others.

-Within Tennessee, everyone is encouraged to use local and/or certified heat-treated firewood for camping and home heating purposes.
+Within Tennessee, everyone is encouraged to use local and/or certified, heat-treated firewood.

 - Campgrounds in Tennessee’s National Parks (e.g., Great Smoky Mountains, Cumberland Gap, and Natchez Trace Parkway) as well as the U.S. Army Corps of Engineers Nashville District only allow campers to bring certified, heat-treated firewood; otherwise, outside firewood is not permitted.